 Health care in Europe and travel insurance:

-If you want to discuss arranging travel insurance with our preferred insurance provider, please get in touch with your Travel Counsellor.
+If you'd like to discuss arranging travel insurance with our preferred insurance provider, please get in touch with your Travel Counsellor.

 Please check carefully which permit is required for each country you intend to drive within, as you may need more than one permit to comply with the law.

-Consider giving yourself extra travelling time in the event of any unforeseen disruption, for example when travelling through passport control.
+Consider giving yourself extra travelling time in the event of any unforeseen disruption, for example, when travelling through passport control.